 2 hours after a meal

-Doctors often simplify this timing by instructing patients to check their blood sugar before meals and at bed time.
+Doctors often simplify this timing by instructing patients to check their sugar level in the blood before meals and at bed time.
 Why would your doctor prescribe these more simplified instructions?
 Checking before meals and at bedtime works well because: It is easier to remember.
 Most people stop what they are doing to eat a meal and are more likely to remember they need to check before than they are to remember 2 hours after eating.

 The rule of ALTERNATING:

-Another important rule about checking your sugar is to ALTERNATE.
+Another important rule about correct blood sugar level measurement is to ALTERNATE.
 Changing the time of day when you check is ALMOST AS IMPORTANT AS THE TIME YOU CHECK IT!
 Think of monitoring your blood sugar like playing a game of hopscotch.

 In hopscotch, you land in a different box every time you jump forward.
 No two jumps are the same as you alternate between landing on one or two feet.
 You would never win in hopscotch if you kept jumping in the same box over and over again.
 This is the same idea as checking your fingerstick every morning over and over again, you do not gain very much new information.
 If each hopscotch jump represents a different day of the week, you can only move forward by alternating the feet you land on.
 The more variety in the information a doctor reviews, the better they can find and target the issue.
 In addition to the morning level, there should be values from before lunch, before dinner and at bedtime.
 In fact. most patients with diabetes have high blood sugars after eating.
 By just checking the blood sugar while fasting in the morning, patients will miss discovering this problem.